 Term Definition Application form The document issued by the Program Delegate that applicants use to apply for funding under the program.
-Assessment panel The body established to consider and assess eligible applications and make recommendations to the Program Delegate for funding under the program.
-Department The Department of Industry, Science, Energy and Resources.
-Eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 5.2.
+Assessment criteria The specified principles or standards, against which applications will be assessed.
+These criteria are also used to assess the merits of proposals and, in the case of a competitive grant opportunity, to determine application ranking.
+Assessment Panel The body established to consider and assess eligible applications and make recommendations to the Program Delegate for funding under the program.
+Defence exports The Defence Export Strategy defines Australian defence exports as "any defence-specific or dual-use goods or services exported by Australian defence industry, including as part of a supply chain, that are intended for a defence or national security end-user".
+Department The Department of Industry, Science and Resources.
+Decision maker The person who makes a decision to award a grant.
+Eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 5.1.
 Eligible application An application or proposal for grant funding under the program that the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
-Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 5.3.
+Eligibility criteria The mandatory criteria, which must be met to qualify for a grant.
+Assessment criteria apply in addition to eligibility criteria.
+Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 5.2.
 Eligible expenditure guidance The guidance that is provided at Appendix A. Grant agreement A legally binding contract between the Commonwealth and a grantee for the grant funding.
 Grant funding or grant funds The funding made available by the Commonwealth to grantees under the program.
 GrantConnect The Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs.
 Grantee The recipient of grant funding under a grant agreement.
-Guidelines Guidelines that the Minister gives to the department to provide the framework for the administration of the program, as in force from time to time.
-Minister The Commonwealth Minister for Defence Industry Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a material form or not.

-Term Definition Program Delegate A senior responsible officer within the department with responsibility for the program.
+Term Definition Guidelines Guidelines that the Minister gives to the department to provide the framework for the administration of the program, as in force from time to time.
+Minister The Commonwealth Minister for Defence Industry.
+Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a material form or not.
+Program Delegate A senior responsible officer within the department with responsibility for administering the program.
 Program funding or Program funds The funding made available by the Commonwealth for the program.
 Project A project described in an application for grant funding under the program.
 Small to Medium Enterprise (SME) An SME typically refers to micro-businesses, small businesses and medium sized firms.
 SMEs have less than 200 employees.
 Employees are defined as the number of individuals who are entitled to paid leave (sick and holiday), or generate income from managing your organisation.